-Join with Vice Admiral (VADM) Vivek Murthy, MD, MBA, United States Surgeon General and the staff of the Department of Health and Human Services as they plan on participating on Wear Blue Friday.
+Join with Secretary of Health and Human Services Sylvia Mathews Burwell, United States Surgeon General Vice Admiral (VADM) Vivek Murthy, MD, MBA, and the staff of the Department of Health and Human Services as they plan on participating in Wear Blue Friday.

 Wear BLUE Day is celebrated every year on the Friday of Men’s Health Week!